 Setting up link aggregation before powering on Transfer Appliance

-It is recommended that you set up link aggregation on Transfer Appliance before you power on the appliance for the first time.
+We recommend configuring link aggregation on Transfer Appliance immediately after you power on the appliance for the first time.
 This reduces the number of times you must perform network connectivity tests.
-If you already started up Transfer Appliance, see Setting up link aggregation after powering on.
+If you already started Transfer Appliance, see Setting up link aggregation after powering on.

 Connect multiple network cables with the same speed and type, for example 1 GbE or 10 GbE (copper or fiber), to Transfer Appliance.